amilner42/web-app-kickstarter/backend/README.md

   - This module allows for connection to the database by using the `collection` function, eg. to get the user collection you would `collection('user')` and add a `.then` because as per usual it's async.
-- errors.ts
-  - While relatively empty for now, this is where you will define the error hierarchy used in your application.
-For now just a few errors are defined.
-- global_augmentations.ts
-  - Should you choose to augment the global namespace, then you will put the augmentations in this file.
 - main.ts
   - The main file, you will run this to run the full application.
 - passport-local-auth-strategies.ts